 On last week’s episode, Chef Ford Fry told us that his passion for people and experiences fuels him to continue launching restaurants.
 Through this, he has become one of the most successful and recognized chefs and restaurateurs in Atlanta.
 Missed last week’s episode?
 Listen now.

-1. Ford doesn’t start with a restaurant idea.
+1. Use your product, service or idea to serve a need.
+Ford doesn’t start with a restaurant idea.
 He starts with a location and creates a restaurant that fits the neighborhood and serves the city.
 You might not be launching a restaurant, but it’s a mindset that can be applied to any launch: Am I serving a real need with my product, service or idea?

 2. Empower people to do what they do best.
 Ford builds out the restaurant concept and decides what the feel and tone should be, and then he hands his ideas over to graphic and interior designers who are gifted in bringing ideas to life.
 You don’t need to be everything to everyone.
 Know what you’re good at and then bring in the right people to help you fill in the gaps.

 3. Advertising isn’t the only way to have a successful business.
 Ford’s mentality is to be the best in class and the right kind of stories and press will follow.